Terms and conditions

 1. Payment must occur by one of the payment methods specified for this purpose by the supplier.

-2. Consumers shall never be obliged by any terms and conditions to pay more than 50% of the purchase price in advance.
+2. The consumers shall never be obliged to pay more than 50% of the purchase price in advance.
 When payment in advance is a condition, the consumer has no right towards the execution of the order before the payment has been made.

 3. The consumer has a duty to notify the supplier immediately of any inaccuracies in provided or stated payment details.